JRL-CARI-CNR-UNIBS/pose_constraint_path_planning/README.md

 6. Rewrote launch files in Python
 7. Added constraints checking **after** the tree extention
 8. Added action client to simualte the trajectory
+9. Automated testing and results log to csv